apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ![JavaScript template card](./images/create-actor-template-javascript-card.png)

-You will end up on a template detail page where you can see the all the important information about the template - description, included features, used technologies, and what is the use-case of this template.
-More importantly, there is code preview and also instructions for how the code works.
+You will end up on a template detail page where you can see all the important information about the template - description, included features, used technologies, and what is the use-case of this template.
+More importantly, there is a code preview and also instructions for how the code works.

 ![JavaScript template detail page](./images/create-actor-template-detail-page.png)